Make Homemade Remedies for Dandruff

 - 5You can actually do this after you have shampooed your hair.

 A vinegar wash can help resolve the problem of dandruff.
 Vinegar helps get rid of stubborn fats in the scalp, and these fats are food for some fungi that cause dandruff.

-- 1Simply take 1 cup of good cider vinegar and mix it with 1½ cups water.
+- 1Simply take 1 cup of good apple cider vinegar and mix it with 1½ cups water.